Speakers Line-up Includes:

 Time: 1 pm – 2 pm

 Patricia Fisher has been mending injured raptors and other critters for 30 years.
 The Feather rehab center in New London, Wisconsin, not only occupies Patricia’s entire back yard, but in the winter months, she also lovingly shares her house and garage with recuperating birds and some that can’t be released back into the wild.
 Patricia says all it took to inspire her to get involved in rehabilitation was a local news story she wrote about a rehab center and seeing a red tailed hawk that had been injured.
 Education is Patricia’s priority and she makes learning a personal experience by including birds on the glove in her presentations.

-Presenter: Joe Duff – CEO, co-founder and pilot for Operation Migration
+Presenter: Joe Duff, CEO, Operation Migration

 Before Joe Duff became involved in conservation, he was a commercial photographer.
 He uses that talent to illustrate his 20+ years of flying with birds and plots the history of the Whooping Cranes’ slow recovery from the brink of extinction.
 Lead pilot and co-founder of Operation Migration, Joe accumulated more hours in flight alongside more species of birds than any other person.

 Joe joined Bill Lishman in 1993 and helped him conduct the first human-led bird migration.
 They used two ultralight aircraft to lead 18 Canada geese from Ontario to Virginia.
 The success of that initial study led to the founding of Operation Migration the following year and the making of “Fly Away Home” in 1995.

 Their migration studies with non-endangered Sandhill cranes helped set the protocol for the reintroduction of Whooping cranes into the eastern flyway.
 Operation Migration is a founding member of the Whooping Crane Eastern Partnership (WCEP), which is a consortium of nine Federal, State and private agencies that manages the Eastern Migratory Population.